Best AI Detector for Teachers to Check Student Essays

 There are many approaches for checking essays, from completely manual evaluation to combined results—below we'll list the most popular methods:

-The final check is the bibliography, which is important for work that didn't pass initial screening.
-The teacher will verify every reference.
+2. 2Searching for Fake Sources.
+The final check is the bibliography.
 AI frequently invents information when creating content—if we find such a fact in the essay, the conclusion is unavoidable: the student definitely generated the work with artificial intelligence.

 Following the Turnitin controversy, sometimes these methods are the only way to prove AI use in essay writing without risks of falsely accusing a student.
 Especially in those institutions where a quality, accurate checker isn't used.
 But some teachers chose other AI detection tools for teachers to find balance between detection accuracy and minimizing false positives.